-Description: The focus of this course is on the continued acquisition of vocabulary and listening skills as well as discussion, reading, and writing proficiency.
+Description: This course focuses on the continued acquisition of vocabulary and listening skills as well as discussion, reading, and writing proficiency.
 The cultures of the various French-speaking countries are an integral part of the language study.
 Students must demonstrate their ability to integrate these skills when studying Le Petit Prince near the end of the year.